What is Kyphoplasty?

 Generally speaking, many patients experience almost instantaneous relief from pain after kyphoplasty.
 For some, it may take longer to experience pain relief—usually within 48 hours.

 If you are not completely pain-free immediately, this is not a cause for alarm.
 Each person’s recovery process is unique to them.
-Contact Dr. Morrison’s South Florida spine surgery clinic if you do not experience relief within one week of the procedure, or if sudden, severe pains present themselves.
+Contact Dr. Morrison’s South Florida spine surgery clinic if you do not experience relief within one week of the procedure, or if sudden and severe pains present themselves.

 Kyphoplasty Care Upon Returning Home